 I personally feel Sony Xperia phones have an upper hand over other phones with perks like the IMX220 sensor, dedicated shutter button and a good UI to use.

 Even after having a top-notch hardware, chances are that you end up with shaky/blurry images.
 That is generally because of a missing optical image stabilization module or poor digital stabilization.
 Optical Image Stabilization (OIS, here on) mechanically stabilizes the camera module by getting data from numerous sensors on the phone like gravity sensor and accelerometer.
 It will help you get a sharp shot in most conditions.
 OIS can also help take better low light shots by keeping the aperture open for longer, thereby allowing more light to be captured.
-Keeping the aperture open for too long in a non-OIS camera will result in a blurrier shot, since our hands aren’t as stable.
-Thus, although not a requirement, OIS is a good-to-have feature that you could consider in your next smart phone.
+Keeping the aperture open for too long in a non-OIS camera will result in a blurrier shot since our hands aren’t as stable.
+Thus, although not a requirement, OIS is a good-to-have feature that you could consider in your next smartphone.

 - Let’s start with stock Android.
 The default camera application you get on Android Lollipop is the Google Camera.
 It is a simple application that does not let you do much but to focus and switch to HDR Mode.
 Shooting in HDR is typically slower than taking a regular shot, as it takes multiple shots in different exposures and blends them to give a balanced shot irrespective of the lighting.
 It lets you take Photosphere and Panoramas and does a really good job to process the same.
-It gives simple interface that lets you focus more on shooting rather than fiddling with the settings and thats about it.
+It gives simple interface that lets you focus more on shooting rather than fiddling with the settings and that’s about it.
 Newer API provide an option to shoot in Digital Negative (.DNG) RAW format but we haven’t seen an implementation in the app.
-Something that comes close to experience of Google Camera is the Xperia Camera App which offers same functionality and every other add-on can be installed or uninstalled from the Play Store.
+Something that comes close to experience Google Camera is the Xperia Camera App which offers the same functionality and every other add-on can be installed or uninstalled from the Play Store.

 - Nokia Pro Camera is next on my list.
 It allows you to use the 41MP sensor to its fullest potential and lets you control various manual aspects like Shutter Speed, Aperture, ISO and white balance.
 It is always good to have these manual controls as they eventually get you a perfect shot.
-HTC Sense Camera application is a personal favorite as it allows me to have the same level of tweaking like the Pro Camera , but on the Android platform.
+HTC Sense Camera application is a personal favourite as it allows me to have the same level of tweaking like the Pro Camera, but on the Android platform.
 HTC has some good hardware and their software is just fantastic for most aspiring photographers.
 You can control the focus but sadly there is no option to control the aperture.

 So there you have it!
 I hope I have busted lot of your camera related jargons.
 If you have any doubts, send me a tweet at @SwizzleKhan.